 A building is hold up by its beams or pillars.
-Back in old times, the beams were held together by a really strong type of rope, where one beam would be literally tied to the other.
-The people would use this strong rope, then double it and twist it many times so that the bond becomes super strong.
+Back in old times, the beams were held together by a really strong type of rope.
+The people would use this strong rope, then double it, and twist it many times so that the bond becomes super strong.
 In comparison to shoelaces which are only temporary knots, the tied-up ropes in construction must not come undone under any circumstances.
 They are permanent and the word “Abrama” (أبرم) in the Arabic language literally means to tie something with a knot permanently.
 We find this word in the following Ayah:

 1. Firm & final decision